Hillary Clinton: Post-2016 election activity

 Since the election, Clinton has released several books.
 Clinton and her daughter Chelsea co-authored 2019's The Book of Gutsy Women and 2020's Grandma's Gardens.
 On October 12, 2021, Clinton co-authored the fiction novel State of Terror with Louise Penny.
-Clinton is set to release another memoir, Something Lost, Something Gained, on September 17, 2024.
+Clinton released another memoir, Something Lost, Something Gained, on September 17, 2024.

 Clinton has also been involved in a number of media ventures.
 Clinton collaborated with director Nanette Burstein on the documentary film Hillary, which was released on Hulu in March 2020.
 On September 29, 2020, Clinton launched an interview podcast in collaboration with iHeartRadio titled You and Me Both.
 She has also produced television series, so far being a producer on the Apple TV+ series Gutsy and the upcoming The CW adaption of The Woman's Hour.

 On January 2, 2020, it was announced that Clinton would take up the position of Chancellor at Queen's University Belfast.
 Clinton became the 11th and first female chancellor of the university, filling the position that had been vacant since 2018 after the death of her predecessor, Thomas J. Moran.
 In January 2023, Columbia University announced that Clinton would join the university as professor of practice at the School of International and Public Affairs and as a presidential fellow at Columbia World Projects.

+In 2022, Clinton's 2016 presidential campaign and the Democratic National Committee agreed to pay $113,000 to settle a Federal Election Commission investigation into whether they violated campaign finance law by misreporting spending on research that eventually became the Steele dossier.
+The investigation was triggered by a complaint from the Coolidge Reagan Foundation, a conservative nonprofit organization.